Oldham Athletic AFC

 If a match is postponed before kick-off, ticket holders are entitled to free admission to the re-arranged game.
 If a match is abandoned after kick-off, spectators are entitled to half-price admission to the re-arranged match.
 If a match is abandoned after the second half has begun, no refund shall be given.

-Unwanted tickets returned with a genuine reason prior to the kick-off of any match will receive a full refund, whereas tickets returned after a game has taken place will not be eligible for a refund.
+Unwanted tickets returned with a genuine reason with a minimum of 24 hours prior to the kick-off of any match will receive a full refund, whereas tickets returned after a game has taken place will not be eligible for a refund under any circumstances.

 Any returned tickets are immediately put back on open sale.
 Supporters are kindly reminded that any attempt to sell a ticket that they have purchased is a criminal offence as per section 166 of the Criminal Justice and Public Order Act 1994.

-The North Stand is the location for all of the club’s match-day hospitality details of which can be found:
+The Club is the location for all of the club’s matchday hospitality details of which can be found:

-The club’s retail is currently the responsibility of Sports Direct.
-All official club merchandise can be purchased in one of the many Sports Direct outlets, online at www.wearelatics.co.uk and in the new club shop at SportsDirect.com Park.
+The club’s retail is currently the responsibility of hummel.
+All official club merchandise can be purchased in our Club Fanstore, online at www.oafcstore.co.uk and in the new club shop at Boundary Park in the corner of the Joe Royle Stand.

 Oldham Athletic may collect personal information from supporters.
-This data will be used:
+We take personal data very seriously and this data will be used in line with the GDPR legislation:

 Oldham Athletic is extremely proud of its Community Trust programme, a charitable organisation (charity number 1120894) which was established over 25 years ago, which organises a varied programme of activities aimed at all sectors of the community.